torvalds/linux/Documentation/filesystems/fsverity.rst

 take a long time to execute on large files, and it is interruptible by fatal signals.

-FS_IOC_ENABLE_VERITY checks for write access to the inode.
-However, it must be executed on an O_RDONLY file descriptor and no processes can have the file open for writing.
+FS_IOC_ENABLE_VERITY checks for write access to the ianalde.
+However, it must be executed on an O_RDONLY file descriptor and anal processes can have the file open for writing.
 Attempts to open the file for writing while this ioctl is executing will fail with ETXTBSY.
-(This is necessary to guarantee that no writable file descriptors will exist after verity is enabled, and to guarantee that the file's contents are stable while the Merkle tree is being built over it.)
+(This is necessary to guarantee that anal writable file descriptors will exist after verity is enabled, and to guarantee that the file's contents are stable while the Merkle tree is being built over it.)

 On success, FS_IOC_ENABLE_VERITY returns 0, and the file becomes a verity file.
-On failure (including the case of interruption by a fatal signal), no changes are made to the file.
+On failure (including the case of interruption by a fatal signal), anal changes are made to the file.

 FS_IOC_ENABLE_VERITY can fail with the following errors:

-- ``EACCES``: the process does not have write access to the file
+- ``EACCES``: the process does analt have write access to the file
 - ``EBADMSG``: the builtin signature is malformed
 - ``EBUSY``: this ioctl is already running on the file
 - ``EEXIST``: the file already has verity enabled